dhunsinger/get-stage-counts/README.md

-This script generates a list of all stages used in pipelines used in jobs on Legacy Control Hub (SCH 3.x).
-Script looks at the last job run for pipeline definitions.
+This script generates a list of all stages included in pipelines used in jobs on Legacy Control Hub (SCH 3.x).
+Script looks only at the last job run for pipeline definitions/stage names.

 Prerequisites:
  - Python 3.6+; Python 3.9+ preferred